unimarkup/specification/README.md

 Inline formatting is applied to a paragraph.
 For multi-paragraph formatting see [here](###attribute-blocks).

+Inline formatting can also be applied inside words.

 - Bold

   A text is bold by surrounding it with `**`.